-Cheng Mei Culture Park, located in Changhua County’s Yongjing Township, is a beautiful garden space blend of history, culture and recreation.
+Cheng Mei Cultural Park, located in Changhua County’s Yongjing Township, is a beautiful garden space blend of history, culture and recreation.

 On the Park grounds are the century-old residence Cheng Mei Hall and exquisite Garden He-De.
 Cheng Mei Hall speaks of the Wei family’s difficult journey to Taiwan, but also of the Confucian values they brought that made the area an important gathering of Fujian and Hakka culture.
 The garden shows off ancient gardening techniques, some of the finest in Taiwan, as well as many old trees hidden in the beautiful landscape.